alufolie91/saturn-32p/LUASTUFF.md

-# SRB2Kart Planeptune: Custom lua features
+# SRB2Kart Neptune: Custom lua features

 # New Stuff from Neptune

+## Titlescreen thinker, HUD hook and hud.disable and hud.enable stuff

+New hooks
+New "TitleThinker" Thinker
+New "title" HUD hook

+New set of things that can be enabled/disabled on title screen "titlecheckl"
+"titlecheckr"
+"titlelogo"
+"titlebanner"
+"titleflash"

 ## OS library time and date functions